GunnarGriese/gunnargriese.github.io/_posts/2023-08-09-ga4-time-travel-bridging-utc-and-local-timezones.md

 _Source: https://support.google.com/analytics/answer/7029846?hl=en_

 While the `event_date` is expressed in the property's timezone, the `event_timestamp` is expressed in UTC.
-This is important to keep in mind when working with the data and can result in weird discrepancies when comparing them using them in their raw form:
+This is important to keep in mind when working with the data and can result in unexpected discrepancies when comparing them using them in their raw form:

 ```sql
 SELECT